How Can Self-Compassion Transform Your Dieting Journey?

 Small habits, like gratitude lists or warm baths, nurture your mental well-being.

 Closing Paragraph: Mental health is the heart of compassionate dieting.
 By reducing stress and embracing self-care, you create a balanced, joyful journey.
-Start one self-care ritual today to feel supported and grounded.
+Start a self-care ritual today to feel supported and grounded.

 11. Education and Advocacy